 Section 3.
 A special meeting shall be called by the Coordinator at the written request of at least three Representatives.
 Notice in writing shall be provided to each Representative at least seven days in advance of the meeting.
 The purpose of the meeting shall be stated in the notice and only such business as is stated in the notice shall be transacted at such meeting.
 In all other respects a special meeting shall be conducted in accordance with the Constitution and By-Laws.

 ARTICLE VII.
 DUTIES OF THE REPRESENTATIVES

 Section 1.
-Each Representative shall provide support and information to those interested in homeschooling in the representative’s district.
+Each Representative shall provide support and information to all who are interested in homeschooling in the Representative’s district.
 Each Representative must be a member in good standing.

 Section 2.
 Jointly the Board of Representatives shall oversee publication of the news of the Coalition and any other publication of the Coalition; establish dues; oversee expenditures; vote on proposed action presented by Coalition committees; and treat such matters as shall come before the Board.

 Section 3.
-The Board of Representatives shall elect the Secretary, Treasurer, Coordinator, and other officers as it deems necessary at its June meeting.
-The Board may elect an officer to fill a vacancy at any regularly scheduled or special meeting.
+The Board of Representatives shall elect the Secretary, Treasurer, Coordinator, Newsletter Editor, Webmaster, and other officers as it deems necessary at the next regular meeting following the annual election of Representatives.
+The Board may elect an Officer to fill a vacancy at any regularly scheduled or special meeting.
 The Board of Representatives, by affirmative vote of two-thirds of the membership of the Board, may suspend or expel an Officer or a Representative for cause.